-Push is on for Grosse Pointe NAACP chapter
+Push on for Grosse Pointe NAACP branch

 A diverse crowd of about 100 people from across the Grosse Pointes and Harper Woods gathered Wednesday night to help launch what organizers said is the first NAACP branch in the suburbs’ history.

 They met at Rockefellers Oyster Bar & Grill in Grosse Pointe Park to return membership applications and money for the branch formation.
 Organizer Greg Bowens said the turnout — of both black and white people — showcases the diversity of the Pointes.

 “We can work together and bring the attention that we want to the things we feel are really important,” said Bowens, a communications executive and onetime spokesman for former Detroit Mayor Dennis Archer.

 Attendees who turn in paperwork become members of the NAACP, but the new branch isn’t expected to become certified until the group’s national board meeting next month.